go-gost/docs/en/docs/concepts/bypass.md

     Enable blacklist mode in `bypasses` by setting the `whitelist` property to `true`.

-!!! note "Bypass On Service"
-    When a bypass is set on the service, its behavior is different from the bypass on the forwarding chain.
-If the request fails the bypass rule test (does not match the whitelist rule or matches the blacklist rule), the request is rejected.

 ## Bypass Group

 Multiple bypasses are used by specifying a list of bypasses using the `bypasses` option.
 When any one of the bypass passes the rule test, it means the bypass is passed.